sylhare/Type-on-Strap/README.md

 ## For editors

 The way things work is that we have a 'source' branch with all the markdown and jekyll files, and the master branch has the compiled HTML.
-This master branch is closed to /afs/.cs/group/ai/www/blog/ and is how we update the site's contents.
+This master branch is cloned to /afs/.cs/group/ai/www/blog/ and is how we update the site's contents.

 So to sync with online version, run in terminal
 1. bundle exec jekyll clean
 2. export JEKYLL_ENV=production
-3. jekyll build,
+3. bundle exec jekyll build
 4. 'octopress deploy'
 5. go to /afs/.cs/group/ai/www/blog/ and pull latest from master

-If you don't have octopress, install it with `gem install octopress`
+If you don't have octopress, install it with `gem install octopress`.
+You don't technically need it, you can also just copy the \_site contents after build and commit them to master manually, but octopress deploy is a little shortcut that makes this simpler.